gg104/thismatters/README.md

 # thismatters
-Making a website that will automatically pool together different website articles.
+I want to make a website that pools together content from different web sources.
 There are two important features I wish to add to the site
 #features
 <ol>